Leo Frédéric Alfred Baron d'Erlanger

-Baron Leo Frédéric Alfred d'Erlanger, also Leo Friedrich Alfred Baron von Erlanger (born 2 July 1898 in London, died 25 October 1978 in Geneva) was an English merchant banker and air transport promoter, Chairman of the Erlanger Bank and of the Channel Tunnel Company.
+Leo Frédéric Alfred Baron d'Erlanger (2 July 1898 – 25 October 1978) was an English merchant banker and air transport promoter, co-founder of British Airways, Chairman of the Erlanger Bank and of the Channel Tunnel Company.

 Business

 Baron Leo Frédéric Alfred d'Erlanger was a merchant banker and a promoter of the British aircraft industry.
 In 1947 he was also Chairman of the Channel Tunnel Company, the later Eurotunnel.
 The design of the Channel Tunnel and subsequent parts of the project were financed by the family bank.

 Like his ancestors, he devoted himself to the banking business.
-In 1919, Leo entered the family-owned Erlanger Bank, under the Chairmanship of his uncle, Baron Emile Beaumont d’Erlanger, becoming a partner in 1927, a Director in 1939, and finally Chairman in 1944.
+In 1919, Leo entered the family-owned Erlanger Bank, under the Chairmanship of his uncle, Baron Emile Beaumont d’Erlanger, becoming a partner in 1927, a Director in 1939, and finally chairman in 1944.
 Through the family bank, Leo was official banker to the Greek government.

 In 1933, when Vogue proprietor Conde Nast was threatened with bankruptcy, Leo d’Erlanger arranged finance with Lord Camrose and enabled Nast to regain control of Vogue and Vanity Fair.

 During the Second World War, d’Erlanger invested in military aircraft, working with Barnes Wallis, and Fred Winterbotham, who together conceived the Bouncing Bomb.
 He also helped the development of International Alloys and Mulberry Harbours.

 A natural entrepreneur, d’Erlanger was interested in early civil aviation, starting in 1926 with Imperial Airways then acquiring shares in Hillman Airways and, through holdings in Whitehall Securities, gaining an interest in Spartan Airlines.
-In 1935, these companies were merged to form British Airways of which his cousin, Sir Gérard John Leo Regis Baron d'Erlanger was appointed chairman.
+Along with Clive Pearson in 1935, these companies were merged to form British Airways of which his cousin, Sir Gérard John Leo Regis Baron d'Erlanger was appointed chairman.

 Leo was also a board member of the British South African Chartered Company as well as the International Sleeping-Car Company - the historical operator of the Orient Express.

 In 1958, he oversaw the takeover of bank by the Merchant Bank Philip Hill Higginson under the leadership of their partner Kenneth Keith.
 The name of the bank was then changed to Philip Hill Higginson Erlanger Ltd. However, there soon followed a falling out with Keith, (later Baron Keith of Castleacre) known for his aggressive business practices, who refused to accept Leo d'Erlanger as chairman of the group.
 In 1965 the bank merged with private bank M Samuel to become Hill Samuel & Co, which was subsequently taken over by TSB Group Plc. in 1987, which itself merged with Lloyds Bank to become Lloyds TSB in 1995.